-One of the first things you’ll want to do when setting up your page is figuring out which individual services or features you want to show the status of.
+One of the first things you’ll want to do when setting up your page is figure out which individual services or features you want to show the status of.
 We call these components in Statuspage, and they’re a core part of the product.

 You can think of components as the individual parts of your infrastructure that your users depend on, or the functioning pieces or features of your application/service (your website, API, mobile app, etc).